-- · Recycling or reuse of reinforcing steel - · Recycling or reuse of packaging material - Waste that can be used as a resource for generating energy from biomass (wooden pallets, etc.) - Output flows to secondary materials or fuels
+- Recycling or reuse of reinforcing steel - Recycling or reuse of packaging material - Waste that can be used as a resource for generating energy from biomass (wooden pallets, etc.) - Output flows to secondary materials or fuels

-Figure 3: Typical processes in the disposal stage of concrete and concrete elements and their assignment to the life cycle modules C1-C4 and D (without transport processes)
+An illustration of typical processes in the disposal stage of concrete and concrete elements and their allocation to life cycle modules C1-C4 and D (excluding transport processes) can be found in EN 16757.